splunk/public-o11y-docs/apm/span-tags/cmms.rst

 * To create a new Monitoring MetricSet based on a span tag or process, you need to first index the span tag or process.
 See :ref:`apm-index-span-tags`.

-* (Optional): If you are unfamiliar with Monitoring Metric Sets and Troubleshooting Metric Sets, start here:  :ref:`apm-metricsets`.
+* (Optional) If you are unfamiliar with Monitoring Metric Sets and Troubleshooting Metric Sets, start here:  :ref:`apm-metricsets`.

-* (Optional): Review :ref:`metrics-dimensions-mts` for an overview of the concepts underpinning MetricSets.
+* (Optional) Review :ref:`metrics-dimensions-mts` for an overview of the concepts underpinning MetricSets.